simonmonk/squid/README.md

 # Connect the RGB LED

 Plug in a Squid or connect up an RGB LED as follows:
-+ Black, Common cathode of the LED to GND
++ Black, Common cathode of the LED to GND (the one between GPIO 18 and 23 is most convenient)
 + Red squid lead to GPIO18
 + Green squid lead to GPIO23
 + Blue squid lead to GPIO24